MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-TeamUser.md

 ```
 Remove-TeamUser -GroupId 31f1ff6c-d48c-4f8a-b2e1-abca7fd399df -User dmx@example.com
 ```
-In this example, the user "dmx" is removed from the team.
+In this example, the user "dmx" is removed as an member from the team but the owner rights are still active.
+You need to run also "example 1" to completely remove the user from the team.

 ## PARAMETERS